thatblindgeye/BarThresholds/README.md

 This will allow you to run a custom command from another script you have installed.
 You cannot run a custom command that relies on any selected tokens.

 Due to how the BarThresholds script handles splitting apart its own commands to parse the various parameters, you must use the HTML entities for vertical pipes `|` and commas `,` when entering a custom command value.
-The HTML entitiy for vertical pipes is `&#124;`, and the HTML entity for commas is `&#44;`.
+The HTML entitiy for vertical pipes is `&#124` followed by a trailing semi-colon `;`, and the HTML entity for commas is `&#44` followed by a semi-colon.
+Check out <a href="https://wiki.roll20.net/HTML_Entities">HTML entities</a> for more information.

-For example, to enter a custom command such as `!prefix keyword|option1, option2`, you would have to enter `!prefix keyword&#124;option1&#44; option2`.

 ## Editing and Deleting Thresholds